cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

 1. Install pgwatch - either from pre-built packages or by compiling the Go code.
-2. Specify hosts you want to monitor and with which metrics / aggressivness in a YAML file or files, following the example config located at */etc/pgwatch/config/instances.yaml* or online [here](https://github.com/cybertec-postgresql/pgwatch/blob/master/pgwatch/config/instances.yaml).
+2. Specify hosts you want to monitor and with which metrics / aggressiveness in a YAML file or files, following the example config located at */etc/pgwatch/config/instances.yaml* or online [here](https://github.com/cybertec-postgresql/pgwatch/blob/master/pgwatch/config/instances.yaml).
     Note that you can also use env. variables inside the YAML templates!
-3. Bootstrap the metrics storage DB (not needed it using Prometheus mode).
+3. Bootstrap the metrics storage DB (not needed if using Prometheus mode).
 4. Prepare the "to-be-monitored" databases for monitoring by creating a dedicated login role name as a [minimum](preparing_databases.md).
-5. Run the pgatch2 gatherer specifying the YAML config file (or folder), and also the folder where metric definitions are located.
+5. Run the pgwatch gatherer specifying the YAML config file (or folder), and also the folder where metric definitions are located.
     Default location: */etc/pgwatch/metrics*.
 6. Install and configure Grafana and import the pgwatch sample